 - Be honest and of good moral character.

 In order to hold an active real estate license, you must be current on all child support payments.
 The DBPR will check to ensure that you are current using your social security number.

 There are a few costs involved in obtaining your real estate license.
-In total, it will cost you $499.50 and is broken out as follows:
+In total, it will cost you just over $500 and is broken out as follows:

 - Applying with the State of Florida: ~$85

 - State Exam at PearsonVue: ~$37 (each time)